National League 2 West

-National League 2 West is a rugby union league at level four in the English rugby union system and provides semi-professional competition for teams in the Midlands and South West England.
+National League 2 West is a rugby union league at level four in the English rugby union system and provides semi-professional competition for teams in the Midlands, South West England and Cornwall.
 The remainder of England is covered by two other regional leagues; National League 2 East and National League 2 North.
 The champion club is promoted to National One.
 The last two teams are relegated to either Regional 1 Midlands or Regional 1 South West.

 Prior to the 2022–23 season, National League 2 West and National League 2 East were part of a unified division known as National League 2 South.

 Structure

 The league consists of fourteen teams who play the others on a home and away basis, to make a total of 26 matches each.
+The champions are promoted to National League 1 while the runners up go into the four team National 2 playoffs with the runners up from National League 2 East and National League 2 North, as well as the 11th placed side in National League 1.

-The champions are promoted to National League 1 and the bottom two teams are relegated to either Regional 1 Midlands or Regional 1 South West depending on the location of the teams.
+The bottom two teams are relegated to either Regional 1 Midlands or Regional 1 South West, while the 12th placed side go into the four team Regional 1 playoffs with the 12th placed sides from National 2 East and National 2 North as well as the Regional 1 playoff winners.

 The results of the matches contribute points to the league as follows: